pdjr-modules/LedManager/README.md

 Class providing the logic for operating one or more virtual LEDs.

-[LedManager](#classLedManager) relieves a host application from implementing the logic required to switch on, switch off and flash multiple virtual LED-type devices.
+[LedManager](#classLedManager) relieves a host application from implementing the logic required to switch on, switch off, flash and apply patterns to multiple virtual LED-type devices.

-A callback function in the host application is invoked at a configured interval with the current LED states as its argument: it is the responsibility of the callback function to perform the actions necessary to drive connected physical devices (probably real LEDs) to reflect the virtual states advised by [LedManager](#classLedManager).
+A callback function in the host application is invoked at a configured interval with the current virtual LED states as its argument: it is the responsibility of the callback function to perform the actions necessary to drive connected physical devices so that they reflect the virtual states notified by [LedManager](#classLedManager).

 ## Summary